bernatferragut/FutureWeb-blog/_posts/29-12-16-VR - Tom Campbell’s VR nature of reality.md

 > A Visionary Scientist supporting the VR nature of reality

-I discovered Tom Campbell in 2008, and read his trilogy [My BIG TOE](https://www.my-big-toe.com/) that same Summer and during the
+I discovered Tom Campbell in 2008, and read his trilogy [My BIG TOE](https://www.my-big-toe.com/) during that same Summer and the Summer of 2009.

-Summer of 2009.
-At the time, I was already shocked by his vision that the nature of reality is purely VR and the fact that 'consciousness' is the the 'Computer we live in'.
+At the time, I was really absorved and shocked by his vision that the nature of reality is purely VR.
+Mainly by the fact that 'the consciousness' is the the 'Computer we live in'.

 The years have passed and as he predicted, his theory is taking place as a 'philosophical' and 'physical' view of the reality.

-The more I keep listening to him I understand why is so important that we understand and approach the future of VR understanding that there is un underlying AIM in the evolution of this new technology.
+The more I keep listening to him I get why is so important that we understand and approach the future of VR with a vision  of un underlying AIM in the evolution of this new technology.

 The AIM might seem strange, but it's beautiful and profound.

-We are here in this reality to decrease 'ENHROPY' or said in other words:
+We are here in this reality to decrease the 'ENHROPY' of the main system or said in other words: TO LOVE.
-TO LOVE.

 It's about the OTHER and not about OURSELVES.

-I do believe is very important the VR Community discovers him because he can help us drive the technology in a more 'cosntructive' way.
-Yes it's about PLAY, games and VR Experience but...deep inside it's About Love.
+I do believe is very important the VR Community discovers him because he can help us drive the technology in a more 'cosntructive' way. **Yes it's about Play, games and VR Experience but...deep inside it's About Love.**

-Could not be better.
-Welcome to Tom Campbell's BIG TOE.
+Could not be better. ** Welcome to Tom Campbell's BIG TOE.**

 ![tril-cover-for-web](https://cloud.githubusercontent.com/assets/17754060/21545056/d218a320-cdaa-11e6-868b-2cd573b1838e.jpg)